am1t/sn-digital-garden/notes/What's top on my mind.md

 ### What Have I Been Focused on?

-- Load the wiki with my [[book-notes]] and a few other thoughts on articles.
+- Load the wiki with my [[My Book Notes]] and a few other thoughts on articles.
 Some may not be directly linked, but available through search.
 - Curbing my excitement for digital sketchnotes.
 Trying to convince self that I do not have time for this.
 - A [lot of](https://www.amitgawande.com/2022/10/16/anatole-a-twocolumn.html) [dev projects](https://www.amitgawande.com/2022/10/20/since-i-moved.html).
 Currently, cultivating my [[digital garden]].
 I am moving my notes from all the places into a single location.
 Both at work and off work.
 The small wins help.
 - Build my [[productivity system]].
 As much as the p-word is hated, I need a process to manage the sheer amount of tasks vying for my attention.